santiagobarreda/brms_tools/docs/week-3.md

 Despite this primarily philosophical definition, in practice the terms 'fixed' and 'random' effects have [several inconsistent and sometimes contradictory definitions](https://statmodeling.stat.columbia.edu/2005/01/25/why_i_dont_use/).

 Luckily, when thinking about these concepts in terms of multilevel models we can be very specific: 'random' effects are those for which we estimate a standard deviation term.
-So, we treat differences in speaker average f0 ($\gamma_{uspeaker}$) as a variable, and estimate $\sigma_{speaker}$ for the distribution of variable.
+So, we treat differences in speaker average f0 ($\gamma_{speaker}$) as a variable, and estimate $\sigma_{speaker}$ for the distribution of variable.

 ### Random effects, priors and pooling